Search Tuning & Relevance

 Strict

-Every single word in the query must appear in the document.
-Use this when precision matters more than finding a lot of results, like a product catalog or legal document search.
+Almost every word must appear in the document.
+2<95% 5<90% 8<80%.
+Use when precision matters more than finding many results — product catalogs, legal documents, exact-match-driven search.

 Custom expressions